The Volkswagen Golf GTI TCR is on the way

 We do know that it’ll get a limited top speed of 155mph, but that can be upped more than 160mph for those that opt for an optional performance pack.
 As well as the limit delete, the package adds a 20mm lower suspension set-up, better brakes and DCC (Dynamic Chassis Control).

 Inside, you’ll find grey microfibre upholstery that’s been specifically developed exclusively for the TCR.
 VW’s flat-bottomed sports steering wheel is present, while the gearlever gets a red mark – a nod to the company’s racing TCRs.

 Other nice touches include puddle lights that incorporate the TCR logo and an illuminating stainless steel sill panel.

 On the outside, there’s no mistaking it for a GTI, but it gets a host of TCR-specific decals too.
 A unique body kit ushers in a more aggressive look thanks to deeper side sills, redesigned bumpers and a rear diffuser.

 It also gets TCR-specific graphics on the front grille, along with an exclusive ‘Pure Grey’ paint option.
 The standard TCR comes with 18in alloy wheels, while that optional performance pack increases the alloy’s diameter to 19in.

-No official production numbers or prices have been revealed, but you can expect the GTI TCR to be in very high demand when it arrives at the end of the year.
-It’s likely to cost from at least £30,000.
-We’ll bring you more info when we know more.
+No official production numbers or prices have been revealed, but you can expect the GTI TCR to be in very high demand when it arrives later in 2019.
+It’s likely to cost from at least £33,000 – the same as the more potent Golf R. We’ll bring you more info when we know more.